 For performance parameters see section 1.5, Duty conditions.
-Pump performance data are summarised
+Pump performance data are summarized on pump data sheet which is included in proper section of "Job User's Instruction".

 1.9 Noise level

 When pump noise level exceeds 85 dBA attention must be given to prevailing Health and Safety Legislation, to limit the exposure of plant operating personnel to the noise.
 The usual approach is to control exposure time to the noise or to enclose the machine to reduce emitted sound.
 You may have already specified a limiting noise level when the equipment was ordered, however if no noise requirements were defined then machines above a certain power level will exceed 85 dBA.
 In such situations consideration must be given to the fitting of an acoustic enclosure to meet local regulations.